-An area which I'm personally very interested in is ensemble-based methods.
-That is, using a collection of samples to approximate a distribution within an algorithm and performing operations on this ensemble rather than considering only a single point at a time as within MCMC algorithms.

-Many of these methods come originally from the signal-processing literature in which a class of algorithms known as particle filters were introduced by Gordon et al. (1993) to approximate the solution of the discrete time optimal filtering problem using the weighted empirical distribution a collection of samples - see Doucet and Johansen (2011) for a recent survey of these and some related techniques.
+Ensemble- (or particle-) based methods use a collection of samples to approximate a distribution within an algorithm.
+Operations are performed on the ensemble rather than considering only a single sample at a time as for MCMC algorithms.
+Many of these methods come originally from the signal-processing literature, in which a class of algorithms known as particle filters were introduced by Gordon, Salmond, and Smith (1993) to approximate the solution of the discrete time filtering problem.
+Consider the problem of inferring the location of an object using noisy radar measurements taken at regular times.
+The filtering problem in this setting asks for the posterior distribution of the true location of the object (which is treated as a hidden or latent variable) at a time t given the noisy observations up to time t.
+A particle filter approximates this distribution by simulating a collection of particles whose weighted empirical distribution hopefully provides a good approximation to this filtering distribution.
+Particles are evolved through time and reweighted in order to update the filtering distribution as new observations arrive.
+See Doucet and Johansen (2011) for a survey of these and some related techniques.

-Amongst others, Neal (2001) and Chopin (2001) proposed approaches based around this type of methodology (from quite different perspectives) which are applicable to more general problems.
-In Del Moral et al. (2006) a general framework for the implementation of this class of algorithms was presented, under the name of Sequential Monte Carlo Samplers.
-See Del Moral (2004) or Del Moral (2013) for book-length studies of the theoretical behaviour of this type of algorithm.
+Amongst others, R. M. Neal (2001) and Chopin (2001) proposed algorithms based around this type of methodology (from quite different perspectives) which are applicable to more general problems.
+The particle filtering framework can be generalised to a rather more abstract problem of sampling from a growing collection of measures, in which case the algorithm is known as Sequential Monte Carlo.
+See Del Moral, Doucet, and Jasra (2006) for an important special case known as Sequential Monte Carlo samplers, and Del Moral (2004), Del Moral (2013), for book-length studies of the theoretical behaviour of this type of algorithm.